What You Need to Know About Radiologic Technician

 Are There Job Opportunities for Radiologic Technicians?

 In 2016, there was an estimated number of 127,800 jobs in the United States for Radiologic Technician.
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Radiologic Technician by 2026.
-The BLS estimates 11,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.

 The states with the most job growth for Radiologic Technician are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.